Helio-Wang/capybara/_build/html/_sources/enumeration.rst.txt

    Note that in this case, the output is only one reconciliation chosen arbitrarily among the potentially many (cyclic or acyclic) reconciliations having the same event partition or belonging in the same equivalence class.

-.. _new visualization tool Quokka Viewer: visualization.html
+.. _new visualization tool Capybara Viewer: visualization.html